Amirreza-shj/python_project_NAAM/README.md

 ## Calculation
 •	Pump storage volume is the volume of the reservoir (excluding dead volume) that is used for storing the potential energy.
 In this case, the potential energy is being stored in the Beta Pool.
-So this volume can be seen as a difference between the maximum and minimum the volume of water in the Beta Pool (up)
+So this volume can be seen as a difference between the maximum and minimum volume of water in the Beta Pool (up)

         Vpump = Vmax, up – Vmin, up

-•	that Maximum operational water level in a reservoir can be seen as the level of its overflow gate.
+•	That Maximum operational water level in a reservoir can be seen as the level of its overflow gate.

-•	Bottom Outlet is located at the deepest drawdown level
+•	Bottom Outlet is located at the deepest drawdown level.

 •	Annual storage volume of a reservoir is the volume of the reservoir without dead volume, and pump storage volume.

           Vannual, alpha = Vmax, alpha – Vmin, alpha – Vpump